 Clinicians

 When planning and preparing for a response to emergencies, input from clinicians is essential to ensure that continued health care is provided.
 State led projects such as Burn Surge and Pediatric Surge have incorporated clinicians in its inception, development, and review of the processes.
 The WCMHPC has used clinicians as subject matter experts (SMEs) to support the Burn Surge project as well as the Crisis Standards of Care project.
 WCMHPC continues to engage clinicians by providing tools and resources that can be used during an event, including incident command training.
 Representatives from facilities are encouraged to continue dialogue with its clinicians in developing facility-level plans and encouraging participation in coalition-led and facility-led exercises.
+Additionally, clinicians engaged within WCMHPC share best practices related to medical care, as well as health equity, with other coalition members and partners.

 Community Leaders

-The WCMHPC recognizes that the response to an emergent event will have a direct impact on the communities within the region.
-The development of relationships with Community Leaders will help ensure that there is recognition of the value of coalition participation by healthcare organizations and their partners.
+The WCMHPC recognizes that the response to an emergent event will have a direct impact on the communities within the region, with several communities being disproportionately impacted by disasters.
+The development of relationships with Community Leaders and representatives from communities most impacted by disasters will help ensure that there is recognition of the value of coalition participation by healthcare organizations and their partners.
+These relationships will also allow the WCMHPC and member organizations to better understand communities most impacted by disasters in the WC region and more comprehensively plan for these communities.
 Healthcare organizations are highly encouraged to participate in community-led preparedness efforts, including city and county emergency preparedness planning and exercising.
 The RHPC also participates in community-led events to ensure that the role of the coalition and its ability to assist in a response is known.
 Future discussions with community leaders about coalition sustainability is an option – this includes applying for local level grants and cost-sharing techniques.

-Children, Pregnant Women, Seniors, Individuals with Access and Functional Needs
+Communities Most Impacted by Disasters

+During a disaster some communities may be disproportionately impacted.
+The communities could include at-risk individuals, such as children, pregnant individuals, older adults, individuals with disabilities, or individuals with other access and functional needs.
+Additional communities may experience disproportionate risk due to other factors, such as structural inequities, historical marginalization, and/or geographic location (i.e., rural communities).

-During a disaster, it has been observed that certain at-risk individuals, specifically those with access and functional needs (AFN), have required additional response assistance before, during, and after an incident.
-These additional considerations for at-risk individuals with AFN are vital towards inclusive planning for the whole community and have been mandated for inclusion in federal, state, territorial, tribal, and LPH emergency plans by the Public Health Service (PHS) Act.
+Additional considerations for at-risk individuals with disabilities or AFN have been developed, as considering the needs of these communities is vital towards inclusive planning for the whole community and have been mandated for inclusion in federal, state, territorial, tribal, and LPH emergency plans by the Public Health Service (PHS) Act.
 Such plans must also meet applicable requirements of the Americans with Disabilities Act (ADA).
+For more information on the emergency planning requirements of the ADA, refer to the ADA Emergency Planning webpage.

 The WCMHPC assists coalition members by providing information and resources in the pre-planning, response, and recovery stages as needed to help lessen the impact, especially during response and recovery.
 Annual education occurs at the regional coalition meetings, and all exercises will include some component that is directly related to testing the ability of the healthcare organization to respond to and assist those with AFN.